bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 # Supplier quickstart

-Welcome to Eando X!
+Welcome to EandoX!

 You're likely here because a customer invited you to help optimize their supply chain operations.
 We're excited to have you on board and look forward to collaborating to make a positive environmental impact.

 :::tip We are thankful for your participation
-Being an Eando X supplier is free, as your participation as a great benefit to our users.
+Being an EandoX supplier is free, as your participation as a great benefit to our users.

 We are happy for your contribution and look forward to working with you.
 Please contact us at [supplier@eando.se](mailto:supplier@eando.se) if you have any questions not covered in this quickstart.
 :::

-## What is Eando X?
+## What is EandoX?

-Eando X is a platform designed to streamline the Life Cycle Assessment (LCA) process for manufacturers and suppliers.
+EandoX is a platform designed to streamline the Life Cycle Assessment (LCA) process for manufacturers and suppliers.

 The platform allows you to enter your products, and attach all data on materials, packaging, transport and factories.
 This information generates LCAs that can be shared with your customersenabling them to create accurate LCAs for their own products without requiring you to share any internal manufacturing data.